 Filing a lawsuit does not necessarily mean there will be a trial.
 The lawsuit is mostly a formality to protect your rights.
 It puts the other party on notice to provide certain information (such as insurance coverages) and to preserve certain evidence.
-If you don’t file a lawsuit before the statute of limitations expires, you could forfeit your rights to compensation.
+If you don’t file a lawsuit before the statute of limitations expires (2 years in many cases), you could forfeit your rights to compensation.
 Most auto accident cases are settled out of court, but yours could be the one that goes all the way to a judge or jury trial.
-It is important to hire a proven trial lawyer who has the ability and resources to try cases.
+It is important to hire a proven trial lawyer who has the ability, willingness, and resources to try cases.

 What damages are awarded in a car accident?

 Every case is unique.
 There are two main categories of damages.